 The Stomach is responsible for rotting and ripening, the first step of fermentation in our body.

-Through this it empowers the integration of our life experiences in a way that creates integrity in our persona.
+Through this, it empowers the integration of our life experiences in a way that creates integrity in our persona.

-It nourishes and mothers us, controlling
+It nourishes and mothers us, controlling the transportation of the essences of food.

 It is the place that receives grains and all that we take in – whether emotional, physical or mental.
 It holds a central place in ensuring we have the resource to survive and grow.